Skip to main content

 Lihue

-Kauai’s capital city, Lihue is located on the eastern side of the island and is home to both the main cruise port and the only commercial airport.
-The city is also Kauai’s main shopping destination and boasts several historic spots, such as Kilohana, a historic plantation, and the Kauai Museum.
+Kauai’s capital city and gateway to all island adventures, Lihue is located on the eastern coastline and is home to both the main cruise port and the only commercial airport.
+The city is also Kauai’s primary shopping destination and boasts several historic spots, such as the Kilohana Plantation and the Kauai Museum.
+Kalapaki Beach, located just north of Lihue, is one of the island’s top sunbathing spots.

 Lihue is the gateway to all adventures on Kauai.
 For a wonderful introduction to the island’s natural attractions, take a flightseeing tour that leaves from town and heads to the Na Pali Coast, Waimea Canyon, and Mount Waialeale.
 Afterward, visit the Kauai Museum to learn about early Hawaiian life and the geological forces that created the Hawaiian Islands, then stop by the Grove Farm Homestead to learn how sugar plantations shaped Kauai’s history.